 The initial estradiol doses used are below those required to induce menstruation.
 We add cyclic progestin therapy after two years of estradiol or when breakthrough bleeding occurs on unopposed estradiol.
 Our first choice for progestin therapy is oral micronized progesterone 200 mg days 1 to 12 of the calendar month.
 The progestin should not be added until there is substantial breast development that is not solely confined to the areolae and full contour breast growth has plateaued, because premature initiation of progestin therapy can compromise ultimate breast growth.

 The possibility of suboptimal breast development with progestogens is of particular relevance to cyproterone acetate (CPA; Androcur).
 This is because cyproterone acetate is a potent progestogen in addition to antiandrogen and is used in transfeminine people at doses that result in very strong progestogenic exposure (Aly W., 2019).
 Studies using estrogen plus cyproterone acetate in transfeminine people have generally reported poor breast development (Kanhai et al., 1999; Sosa et al., 2003; Sosa et al., 2004; Wierckx et al., 2014; Fisher et al., 2016; Tack et al., 2017; de Blok et al., 2018; Reisman, Goldstein, & Safer, 2019; de Blok et al., 2020; Meyer et al., 2020).
-However, transfeminine people could simply have poor breast development in general without this being related to cyproterone acetate or progestogen exposure.
-A randomized controlled trial of the influence of estradiol plus spironolactone versus estradiol plus cyproterone acetate on breast development in transfeminine people is currently underway in Australia and may provide more insight on this question (ANZCTR).
+However, transfeminine people could simply have poor breast development in general without this necessarily being related to cyproterone acetate or progestogen exposure.
+A randomized controlled trial of estradiol plus spironolactone versus estradiol plus cyproterone acetate assessing breast development in transfeminine people is currently underway in Australia and may provide more insight on this question (ANZCTR).

-Poor breast development with estrogen therapy has been reported in girls with 17α-hydroxylase/17,20-lyase deficiency and prior exposure to high progesterone levels secondary to the condition has been hypothesized to be responsible for this (Turan et al., 2009; Athanasoulia et al., 2013; Deeb et al., 2015; Çamtosun et al., 2017; Fernández-Cancio et al., 2017; Kardelen et al., 2018).
-However, this is only a theory and there is no causal evidence that progesterone specifically is responsible at this time.
+Poor breast development with estrogen therapy has been reported in girls with 17α-hydroxylase/17,20-lyase deficiency, and prior exposure to high progesterone levels secondary to the condition has been hypothesized to be responsible for this (Turan et al., 2009; Athanasoulia et al., 2013; Deeb et al., 2015; Çamtosun et al., 2017; Fernández-Cancio et al., 2017; Kardelen et al., 2018).
+However, this is only a theory, and there is no causal evidence that progesterone specifically is responsible at this time.